theodoremoreland/TypeRace/README.md

 # Type Race
 Practice your typing speed while reading words of wisdom.
-Visit the website hosted on AWS here: [Link](master.d1wzvrnr7vhxf7.amplifyapp.com/)
+Visit the website hosted on AWS [here](https://master.d1wzvrnr7vhxf7.amplifyapp.com/)

 The application attempts to retrieve each quote dynamically via HTTP request(s).
 The application will use static data upon failure.